n4ogw/so2sdr/share/help/so2sdrhelp.md

 #### Linux

-You will need the following development libraries installed: Qt4, FFTW, Hamlib, and PortAudio.
+You will need the following development libraries installed: Qt, FFTW, Hamlib, and PortAudio.
+Qt version 5.x is recommended.
 Other various development packages include g++, Git, and pkg-config.

 1. Clone the git repository to your local machine: